MicrosoftDocs/memdocs/memdocs/configmgr/apps/get-started/creating-mac-computer-applications.md

 ---
-title: "Create Mac computer applications"
+title: Create Mac computer applications
-titleSuffix: "Configuration Manager"
+titleSuffix: Configuration Manager
-description: "See which considerations you must take into account when you create and deploy applications for Mac computers." ms.date: 10/06/2016 ms.prod: configuration-manager ms.technology: configmgr-app
+description: See which considerations you must take into account when you create and deploy applications for Mac computers. ms.date: 10/06/2016 ms.prod: configuration-manager ms.technology: configmgr-app